Skread

-Matthieu Le Carpentier ([matjø lə kaʁpɑ̃tje]; born on September 22, 1981 in Hérouville-Saint-Clair), known professionally as Skread (/skɹɛd/), is a French hip hop record producer and composer.
+Matthieu Le Carpentier ([matjø lə kaʁpɑ̃tje]; born September 22, 1981, Hérouville-Saint-Clair), known professionally as Skread (/skɹɛd/), is a French hip hop record producer and composer.
 He is the co-founder in 2006 of the record label 7th Magnitude, with his partner "Ablaye" Abdoulaye Doucouré, which Orelsan and Gringe are signed to.
 His nickname Skread is a slang word that means "discreet".